Pogodaanton/Shadis/README.md

 - Twitter and OpenGraph metadata for instant visibility of the images and videos in URL-cards of popular messaging programs like Slack, Discord, Skype, etc.

-## See it yourself!
+## See it for yourself!
 - Shadis for screenshots: [link](https://www.pogoda.click/i/NxzEMBHd/)
 - Shadis for screencaptures: [link](https://www.pogoda.click/i/kbvORNof/)

 ## Requirements

-This project was built for webspace hosts in mind.
-These providers usually don't grant shell access, nor do they they allow the installation of additional software.
-Hence, the minimum requirements for Shadis in production are the following:
+This project was built with webspace hosts in mind.
+These providers usually don't grant shell access, nor do they allow the installation of additional software.
+Thus, Shadis explicitly keeps the dependance on uncommon software at a minimum.
+The following technologies are used on the server-side:

 - Apache HTTP Server
 - MySQL